Alex Arlitt

-Alexis Elaine Arlitt (born August 25, 1993) is an American soccer player who most recently played as a defender for Utah Royals FC in the NWSL.
+Alexis Elaine Arlitt (born August 25, 1993) is an American former soccer player who played as a defender for FC Kansas City in the NWSL.

 Early career

 She attended Clear Lake High School in Houston.

 College

 Arlitt played college soccer for the LSU Tigers from 2011 to 2015.

 After an ankle injury forced her to miss all but four matches during the 2014 season, she applied for a medical redshirt, and was granted a fifth year of eligibility for the 2015 season.

 Club career

 FC Kansas City, 2016–2017

 Arlitt was drafted by FC Kansas City in the 4th round of the 2016 NWSL College Draft.
 She signed with FC Kansas City in April 2016.
 Arlitt was injured for seven weeks during the 2016 season with a stress reaction in her left fibula.
 She missed the entire 2017 season with a left knee injury.

 Western Sydney Wanderers, 2016–2017 (loan)

 In September 2016, Arlitt joined Australian club Western Sydney Wanderers on loan for the 2016–17 W-League season.
 She played five games for Western Sydney Wanderers, but was then injured and subsequently missed FC Kansas City's season.